GeoMOER/moer-mpg-envisys-envi-met/docs/index.md

 ## General Information
 Forest ecosystems have highly variable microclimates that are also significantly different from the surrounding climate.
 In the forest, direct solar radiation and wind speed are greatly reduced leading to the attenuation of extreme climates.
 The magnitude and more so the processes of these differences especially in a highly structured and relief forest is significant.
-This course will attempt to predict the spatiotemporal high-resolution heterogeneity of microclimates using the modeling software Envi_Met.
+This course will attempt to predict the spatiotemporal high-resolution heterogeneity of microclimates using the modeling software ENVI-met.

 ## Requirements
 * Admission